Rapid access for diagnosis and treatment

 Family History & Breast Cancer Prevention Clinic

-The Breast Centre would conduct dedicated Family History Clinic on specific days of the week aimed at reaching out to women at high risk of developing breast cancer.
+The Breast Centre conducts dedicated Family History Clinic on specific days of the week aimed at reaching out to women at high risk of developing breast cancer.
 Based on the history and assessment, Genetic testing would be offered to women at high risk of developing familial breast cancer & those found to be at high risk will be counselled with the appropriate Breast cancer preventive strategy based on evidence based guidelines.

 Empowerment of women & men affected with Breast cancer

-One of the most important components of delivering high quality Breast cancer care is the ability to counsel, guide & educate women in simple, easy to understand language not only about the disease but also about the various treatment options including the risks and side effects.
+One of the most important components of delivering high quality Breast Health care is the ability to counsel, guide & educate women in simple, easy to understand language not only about the disease but also about the various treatment options including the risks and side effects.

 Promoting Breast awareness

 KIMS USHALAKSHMI Centre for Breast Diseases works tirelessly to actively promote the concept of BREAST AWARENESS, which is gaining increasing acceptance world over.
 This is clearly a move away from the popularly held concept of rigorous Breast Self Examination (BSE), which has not proven to be effective